 2. Lack Of Storage Space

 It is an unlikely event that modern-day Android devices have storage space issues.
-However, if your device has insufficient storage the apk file will not install.
-It is important to make sure that your phone has sufficient storage available before you download the applications.
+However, if your device has insufficient Storage, the apk file will not install.
+It is important to ensure that your phone has sufficient Storage available before you download the applications.